youngD23/youngD23/PulseCheck_D_Young.md

 ### Semester Mod Project

 For my project, I have 2 ideas in mind.
 The first project idea is for a personal project that I have been working on.
-It is a 2.5D platformer (A 3D game played from a 2D perspective) where multiple characters will have different abilities and will fight each other while using thier abilities for combat and also to maneuver around the stage in unique ways.
+It is a 2.5D platformer (A 3D game played from a 2D perspective) where multiple characters will have different abilities and will fight each other while using their abilities for combat and also to maneuver around the stage in unique ways.
 I want to learn about 3D game development, but I like the style of games like Super Smash Bros and Mortal Kombat.

 The second is to use the FPS Kit listed below.
 I would mod the game to have new guns with different characteristics and abilites to add depth to the game.
-I would also create new rooms for the player to explore and if add different effects to the monsters and manipulate their AI if I could.
+I would also create new rooms for the player to explore and add different effects to the monsters and manipulate their AI if I could.
 I will choose whichever project works better for the learning pathway I am going down for the class.